 Hamster Princess Harriet the Invincible by Ursula Vernon (ages 6 – 9) series

 What a HILARIOUS remix of Sleeping Beauty.
-In this (much better) retelling, the princess realizes she can’t die until she’s 18 so therefore, she must be INVINCIBLE!!
+In this awesome retelling, the princess realizes she can’t die until she’s 12 so therefore, she must be INVINCIBLE!!
 (All of the books in this series are laugh out loud funny.)
 Guess what she does because of her invincibility?
 Everything dangerous.
 Until her 12th birthday arrives…